NBA dress code

-The National Basketball Association's (NBA) dress code was introduced originally on October 17, 2005 under NBA commissioner David Stern.
-The mandatory dress code for all NBA and NBA Development League players was especially noteworthy because it made the NBA the first major professional sports league to implement such rules, although National Hockey League rules previously stated that a player is supposed to wear a jacket and tie to games and on charters if not told otherwise by the head coach or general manager.
+The National Basketball Association's (NBA) dress code was introduced on October 17, 2005, under NBA commissioner David Stern.
+The dress code was mandatory for all NBA and NBA Development League players, making the NBA only the second major professional sports league to have a dress code, after the National Hockey League.
 The dress code went into effect at the start of the 2005–06 NBA season.
+It was significantly relaxed shortly before the 2020 NBA Bubble.

-Details of the dress code
+Details

 The dress code stated that all players must dress in business or conservative attire while arriving and departing during a scheduled game, on the bench while injured, and when conducting official NBA business (press interviews, charity events, etc.).
-The first dress code banned fashions most often associated with hip-hop culture, specifically: jerseys, jeans, hats, do-rags, T-shirts, large jewelry, sneakers and timber boots (specifically, Timberland-type boots).
+The first dress code banned fashions most often associated with hip-hop culture, specifically: jerseys, jeans, hats, durags, T-shirts, large jewelry, sneakers and hiking boots (specifically, Timberland-type boots).
+Under current NBA dress regulations, if a player does not dress to participate in a game, he must dress in a manner suitable for a coach.

+In the NBA, a suit or a sport coat used to be required for coaches, as well as a necktie, however starting with the 2020 NBA Bubble coaches were permitted to wear team-issued polos, quarter-zips, sweatpants, or jogging pants.

-This particular clothing was not allowed to be worn by players to interviews, games (on and off the bench), charity events, or any other occasion affiliated with the NBA and its developmental league.
+Banned clothing was not allowed to be worn by players to interviews, games (on and off the bench), charity events, or any other occasion affiliated with the NBA and its developmental league.
 Violators of the dress code were to be fined or suspended upon repeat offenses.
-The dress code was developed with the intention of combating image problems that had plagued the NBA in recent history.

-Under current NBA dress regulations, if a player does not dress to participate in a game, he must dress in a manner suitable for a coach.
-In the NBA, a suit or a sport coat used to be required for coaches, as well as a necktie.
-Since the 2020 NBA Bubble, coaches have been allowed to wear casual attire, with most opting for polo shirts and quarter-zips.

-Supporting arguments

-The league's image was in bad shape following the Pacers–Pistons brawl in 2004.
-Supporters also claim that most businesses require their employees to adhere to a dress code of some kind so the NBA is not making any unusual demands.
-Moreover, the NBA was not requiring players to wear a suit and tie, as had been rumored initially.
-Further, many NBA teams already had dress codes, as dictated by coaches or general managers.
-Penalties for non-compliance usually involved fines such as having to pay for one's own airfare to wherever the team was going, rather than flying on the team charter.

-Opposing arguments

-Critics such as Allen Iverson, Stephen Jackson and Paul Pierce claimed that the dress code would not change a person's character regardless of what type of clothing they wore, and that associating hip-hop style of dress with crime or a bad image is racist.
-Iverson was also quoted to say, "the dress code is not who I am and doesn't allow me to express myself."